 Academic tutors can be very helpful for students.
 But for students with ADD and ADHD, tutoring can be a blessing and a curse at the same time.
 Just because someone says he or she is a tutor does not mean that he or she is meeting the needs of your child.
-Find a tutor that understands the importance of supplementing a child’s education as opposed to supporting it makes all the difference in the world.
+You could always consider a distance education or find a tutor that understands the importance of supplementing a child’s education as opposed to supporting it makes all the difference in the world.

 So what does this exactly mean?
 I honestly believe that most tutors want to help learners grow.
 But the benchmarks for success with a tutor lies directly with grades and less on overall academic performance.
 This sounds rather obvious, but if a child doesn’t improve grades, the tutor is considered to be a waste of time and money.
-However, when a child improves his or her grades, the tutor is rewarded with praise and compensation.
+However, when a child improves his or her grades, the tutor is rewarded with praise and compensation and as a result will spend more time tutoring in Los Angeles as business will come their way easier.
 So does this mean that all academic tutors are in it for the money?
 Well, obviously a tutor does this for compensation.
 But does the idea of being successful lie strictly on how a child performs on a report card?
 With the pressures facing learners in school, it is unfortunately the way of the world.

 But there’s a better way for parents to approach hiring a tutor.
 Improving grades should not be the main motivator.
 So I know what you’re probably thinking…